caseysoftware/marvel-php/README.md

 *  Implement the optional parameters for the Story List
 *  ~~Implement Story Load~~
 *  Implement Stories' character lookup, comic lookup, creator lookup, event lookup

+## Notes

+*  The character name search doesn't support wildcards at all.
+It is looking for exact matches.
+For example, if you search for 'Spider Man' it won't find 'Spider-Man' which is the proper spelling.
+*  The index/list lookups take progressively longer the higher page number you request.
+For example, page 10 takes longer to load than page 3 which takes longer than page 1.
+I have not confirmed if this is linear.
+*  So far the optional parameters have no validation in this library...
+I'm not sure if it should occur here as it may break later versions of the API as those requirements change.